Special Task Force (India)

-STF in Uttar Pradesh
+Uttar Pradesh

 An STF was first formed in 1998 by the Uttar Pradesh Police to kill Prakash Shukla.
 Because at that time crime was at its peak in Uttar Pradesh.
 In the 1990s Prakash Shukla had become the biggest name of terror in Uttar Pradesh.The fear of Prakash Shukla in the 90s was such that even the police used to go out of his way.
 Shukla had driven an AK-47 with him for the first time onto the soil of Uttar Pradesh in 1996.
 In response to these military-like tactics, an STF was formed for the first time in Uttar Pradesh.
 Prakash Shukla is still considered as the biggest don of Uttar Pradesh.
 The extortion and other illegal activities were at its all-time high.
 The STF proved to be very successful in capturing criminals and controlling crimes in UP.
 Since then it has been an integral part of UP police.